zentyal/zentyal/docs/en/user/mailfilter.rst

 the general behavior for every incoming email:

 .. image:: images/mailfilter/07-filter-smtp.png
+   :scale: 80
+   :alt: General settings for SMTP filter

 Enabled:
-  Check to enable the SMTP mail filter.
+  Check to enable the SMTP filter.
 Antivirus enabled:
   Check to make the filter look for viruses.
 Antispam enabled: